-(State or other jurisdiction of
+(State or other jurisdiction of incorporation or organization)

-growth company

-(B) of the Securities Act. \Box

-incorporation or organization) Classification Code Number) Identification No.) (Address including zin code and 23 Hata'as Street Kfar Saba, Israel 44425 (+972) (9) 974-1444 I telephone number, including area code, of regis strant's principal executive offices) Puglisi & Associates 850 Library Avenue Newark, Delaware 19711 (302) 738-6680 g zip code, and telephone number, including area Copies to: Ronen Kantor, Esq.
+(Primary Standard Industrial Classification Code Number) Not Applicable

+(I.R.S.
+Employer Identification No.)

+23 Hata'as Street Kfar Saba, Israel 44425 (+972) (9) 974-1444

+(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

+Vcorp Services, LLC 25 Robert Pitt Drive, Suite 204 Monsey, New York 10952 888-528-2677

+(Name, address, including zip code, and telephone number, including area code, of agent for service)

+Copies to:

+Ronen Kantor, Esq.
 Giora Gutman, Esq.
-Doron Tikotzky Kantor Gutman & Ar B.S.R.
-4 Tower, 33 Floor 7 Metsada Street, Bnei Brak 5126112 Israel Tel: (+972) (3) 613-3371 nit Gross Gary Emmanuel, Esq.
+Doron Tikotzky Kantor Gutman & Amit Gross B.S.R.
+4 Tower, 33 Floor 7 Metsada Street, Bnei Brak 5126112 Israel Tel: (+972) (3) 613-3371 Gary Emmanuel, Esq.
 Mark Selinger, Esq.
-McDermott Will & Emery LLP 340 Madison Avenue New York, NY 10173 Tel: (212) 547-5400 Approximate date of commencement of pr oposed sale to the public: As soon as practicable e after this registration statement is declared effective.
-If any of the securities being registered on the of 1933, check the following box. $\ oxin{tabular}$ s Form are to be offered on a delayed or continu ous basis pursuant to Rule 415 under the Securities Act If this Form is filed to register additional sectithe Securities Act registration statement number of the der the Securities Act, check the following box and list me offering. $\ \square$
+McDermott Will & Emery LLP 340 Madison Avenue New York, NY 10173 Tel: (212) 547-5400

+Approximate date of commencement of proposed sale to the public: As soon as practicable after this registration statement is declared effective.

+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.

+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933.
+Emerging growth company

+If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2) (B) of the Securities Act.